Permafrost/Tundra/README.md

     * `$pipeline` is an optional IData document containing arbitrary variables to be included in the input pipeline of the invocation of `$service`.

-    * `$encoding.input` is an optional character set used to decode the text data if `$content` is provided as a byte array or input stream.
-Defaults to the Java virtual machine [default charset].

-    * `$encoding.output` is an optional character set used to encode the split text datum if the specified `$mode.output` is a byte array or stream.
-      Defaults to the Java virtual machine [default charset].
+    * `$content.type.input` is the MIME media type that describes the format of the given `$content`.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.

+    * `$content.type.output` is the MIME media type that describes the format of the resulting serialized split content.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.

+      Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose MIME types are different), and in this case `$service` is required to return a string list `$content.types`, where each item in `$content.types` has a value appropriate (for example, "application/json" for [JSON] content) for serializing the corresponding indexed item in the returned document list.

-    * `$schema.input` is an optional input which determines whether to parse the content as [XML], [JSON], Flat File, and can have the following values:
+    * `$schema.input` is the fully-qualified name of the parsing schema to use when parsing `$content` to [XML] or Flat File content, and can have the following values:
-      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
-      * For [JSON] content specify the MIME media type "application/json"
-      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.

-      Defaults to parsing $content as [XML], if no `$schema.input` is specified.
+      Defaults to parsing `$content` as [XML], if neither `$content.type.input` nor `$schema.input` are specified.

-    * `$schema.output` is an optional input which determines whether to serialize the resulting list of IData documents returned by `$service` when all documents in the list are alike as [XML], [JSON], Flat File, and can have the following values:
+    * `$schema.output` is the fully-qualified name of the parsing schema to use when serializing the split document to [XML] or Flat File content, and can have the following values:
-      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
-      * For [JSON] content specify the MIME media type "application/json"
-      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.

-      Alternatively, it is perfectly permissible for the resulting list returned by `$service` to contain unlike documents (documents whose formats are different), and in this case `$service` is required to return a string list `$schemas`, where each item in `$schemas` has a value appropriate (document reference for [XML], flat file schema for Flat Files, or the value "application/json" for [JSON]) for serializing the corresponding indexed item in the returned document list.
+      Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose formats are different), and in this case `$service` is required to return a string list `$schemas`, where each item in `$schemas` has a value appropriate (document reference for [XML], flat file schema for Flat Files) for serializing the corresponding indexed item in the returned document list.

-      Defaults to serializing the returned documents as [XML], if no `$schema.output` is specified, and no `$schemas` list is returned by `$service`.
+      Defaults to serializing the returned documents as [XML], if neither `$content.type.output` nor `$schema.output` are specified, and neither `$content.types` nor `$schemas` are returned by `$service`.

     * `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the parsed `$content` IData document.
 Defaults